thoughtbot/superglue/docs/runtime-types.md

 End-to-end typing is a common way to ensure correctness across the frontend and backend, but it's not the only way.
 Tools like Typelizer annotate types in Ruby and regenerate them in TypeScript, but now you're learning two different type languages and wondering how one maps to the other.
-TypeScript is just so much more expressive.
-It has union types, mapped types, conditional types, and generics that Ruby's type systems can't match.

 Superglue takes a different approach, a typescript first approach.
 Instead of end-to-end typing, we use